simasaadi/enterprise-data-governance-operating-system/README.md

 Fast-start files

-Start here if you want the quickest view of the repository:
+Start here for the quickest view of the repository:

 09_executive_layer/one-page-governance-summary.md
 01_operating-model/governance-charter.md